ooni/probe-cli/internal/tutorial/measurex/chapter05/README.md

 a different SNI;

-3. use a different ALPN (by changing the code), and see how the error and the oddity are handled.
+3. use a different ALPN (by changing the code), and see how the error is handled.
 Can we do anything about this by changing `./internal/netxlite/errorx` to better support this specific error condition?